-Choosing the best broadband and phone package can be confusing.
+Choosing the best broadband provider can be confusing.
 There’s just too much choice out there!

 Most providers offer a number of packages, which can make comparing deals from one company tricky.
 Not to mention if you’re trying to compare two providers.